forged-ui/support/README.md

 We connect to Pusher if you want and can listen for Forges deployment hooks.
 You can download the script needed to pass on these deployment notifications to Pusher on our [forge-ui/webhooks](https://github.com/forged-ui/webhook) repo.

-Effecitvely it's a PHP script powered by composer packages which takes the JSON payload from Forge, and passes it on to Pusher, which the Forged UI listens for - Full instructions are provided within the `webhook` repo.
+Effecitvely it's a PHP script powered by composer packages which takes the JSON payload from Forge, and passes it on to Pusher, which the Forged UI listens for - Full instructions are provided within the [forge-ui/webhooks](https://github.com/forged-ui/webhook) repo.

 ## Customising